thomas-ryan-crosby/hoa-amenities/BETA_TESTING_EMAIL.md

 ## Why Your Help Matters

 This is **beta software**, which means it's functional but still being refined.
-Your fresh eyes and honest feedback will be incredibly valuable in helping me identify:
+Your fresh eyes and honest feedback will help me identify bugs, confusing interfaces, missing features, and design improvements.
-- Bugs and issues
-- Confusing user interfaces
-- Missing features
-- Design improvements
-- Overall user experience

 ## What I'm Asking

-I'd love for you to spend **1-2 hours** (or test at your own pace!) exploring the platform and providing feedback.
+I'd love for you to spend **1-2 hours** (or test at your own pace!) exploring the platform.
 You can:
 - Follow the test plan I've created (it's a guide, not a strict script)
 - Go off script and explore freely
 - Try to break things (seriously, we want to know what breaks!)